ushahidi/pwa-prototype-reporting/README.md

 - Saving form responses while offline and syncing the response with the backend when the user is online

 # Dynamic attribute loading
-- Loads the deployment attributes for any ushahidi v3 form
+- [Pending] Loads the deployment attributes for any ushahidi v3 form

 # Getting set up for development